cmeeren/Fling/README.md

 Fling is completely database agnostic.

-If you use SQL Server, Fling synergizes well with [Facil](https://github.com/cmeeren/Facil), which can provide you with boilerplate-free, type-safe data access code that Fling can use.
+If you use SQL Server, Fling synergizes very well with [Facil](https://github.com/cmeeren/Facil), which can fully generate the data access code that Fling can use.
 However, Fling is just as useful without it.

 What does it look like?
 -----------------------